Join Us for a special Tea Party Sat., July 11th!

 The Adam Stanton House and General Store was built in 1791 by a wealthy, striving merchant-businessman whose entrepreneurial spirit and extraordinary taste can be seen in every aspect of this unique house museum.
 Filled with clothing, furnishings, documents, and store inventory all belonging to the original Stanton family, the house provides a glimpse into 18th and 19th century life in a privileged New England family home.
 In 1916, the house was left in trust by Adam Stanton's heirs to become a house museum.
 It has been open to the public ever since.
-Adam Stanton House, Inc. is a non-profit 501(c)(3).
+Adam Stanton House, Inc. is a non-profit 501(c)(3) and is located at 63 E. Main Street, Clinton, Connecticut 06413.

 ————————————————————